 As such, a preference can be set aside if made at any time when the company was insolvent in the six months prior to liquidation.
 Where the preference is given to a "connected person", for example, a director or shareholder, the six month period is extended to two years.
 In such a case, there is a presumption that the company was insolvent during that two year period and was influenced by a desire to improve the connected person's position in the event of a liquidation.

-Recent legislative amendments, likely to come into effect in early 2021, have introduced two new transaction avoidance claims.
+Recent legislative amendments, likely to come into effect in 2022, have introduced two new transaction avoidance claims.

 The first allows liquidators or administrators to apply to court to set aside a transaction that was made at an undervalue, at a time when the company was unable to satisfy the solvency test or became unable to satisfy the solvency test due to the transaction.
 The statute provides that a transaction is at an "undervalue" where the company makes a gift or otherwise receives no valuable consideration, or the consideration was "significantly less" than the value of consideration provided by the company.